 Common injuries treated succesfully with dry-needling include: sciatica, tennis elbow, achillies tendinitis, chronic lower back and neck pain, groin strains and shoulder pain.

-Darcy at RPM Myotherapy and Massage Warragul, studied dry needling for 3 years full time and has over 10 years experience, to offer a very high skill level and professionalism.
-Many other practitioners who offer dry-needling undergo a weekend training course.
+Darcy at RPM Myotherapy and Massage Warragul, studied dry needling for 3 years full time and has over 11 years experience, to offer a very high skill level and professionalism.
+Many other practitioners who offer dry-needling, have often undergone a weekend training course.

 If you have an injury you would like to enquire about, please feel welcome to make contact.